ErikGPerez/CompresCistellaEGP/README.md

  WHAT TO DO:
   Initiate a List of products.
 Based on the exercise, I don't know if I have to create a file with products, or maybe init on memory and then save a file with the bill that the user has choosen.

+# Update 3: Added some improves
+ I did a better Menu and added another file class python "CCCistella".
+I was thinking about what to do, and doing a class where I can put a list of products with its unities and prices maybe sounds good to implement.
 -------------------------------------------------
 # Exercise TODO
         Fes un programa que sigui estructurat amb objectes en Python que gestioni fitxers, ha de sortir un menú amb les opcions: